 The addition of Miller® PipeWorx 400 multiprocess welding systems in the shop — and the conversion to the Regulated Metal Deposition (RMD®) modified short-circuit MIG process in some welding applications — increased productivity by 50 percent or more for Sigma Thermal on many jobs.
 Sigma Thermal leaders know that converting to the most productive process is a must, otherwise an operation can get left behind.

-In its manufacturing operation, Sigma Thermal produces a diverse lineup of products using many welding processes, including solid wire MIG, pulsed MIG, RMD, flux-cored, TIG and submerged arc.
+In its manufacturing operation, Sigma Thermal produces a diverse lineup of products using many welding processes.
+These include solid wire MIG, MIG with flux-cored wire, pulsed MIG, RMD, TIG and submerged arc.
 Of the company’s 140 employees, about 40 are welders.

 “Flexibility and mobility are critical to us,” Driskill says.
 “You may go from building something the size of your desk to something the size of a freight train within a week, and that requires a completely different set of tools.”

-Sigma Thermal works with welding supplier nexAir to ensure the shop is using the most productive technologies and processes for its applications.
-As a partner, nexAir assists Sigma Thermal in selecting equipment that will maximize efficiency, productivity and quality — so the shop stays ahead of the curve.
+Sigma Thermal works with welding supplier nexAir to ensure the shop is using the most productive technologies and processes. nexAir assists them in selecting equipment that will maximize efficiency, productivity and quality — so the shop stays ahead of the curve.

 “We know our customers work hard, and we want to help them succeed,” says Jack Bannister, nexAir territory manager.
 “We help them stay on the cutting edge of the industry with the right equipment and technology, along with our expertise and support.”